WoComtoQC/wocomtoqc.github.io/organisation.md

 ## The course will be organised as follows:

-     Daily lectures: A brief summary of what went on in class and exercises related to what we did and what we will be possibly doing next time.
+  - Daily lectures: A brief summary of what went on in class and exercises related to what we did and what we will be possibly doing next time.

-     Homework: Contains a list of all handed-in homework problems and their due dates.
+  - Homework: Contains a list of all handed-in homework problems and their due dates.

-     Resources: All kinds of Sage-related resources will be placed here.
+  - Resources: All kinds of Sage-related resources will be placed here.

-     Restricted resources: These are some copyrighted materials we will be using for the course.
-Please DO NOT distribute any of them outside of AIMS South Africa.

-     Interact competition: See the interact competition page for more details.
+  - Interact competition: See the interact competition page for more details.

 ## Remember, this is Experimental Mathematics with Sage, so our focus will be:

        First, on trying to be more experimental and inquiring about our mathematics.

        Second, on learning to use Sage as a tool for computation and experimentation.